GhoulAttack/saveyourtime-343/README.md

 Check your results with your original terminal result!

-saveyourtimeagain will compare your result with the instructor's result
+saveyourtimeagain will compare your result with the instructor's result(this will not require texttable! you can just run this in Terminal)